KxSystems/docs/docs/ml/nlp/userguide/comparisons.md

 Where

--  `keywords1` is a  dictionary of keywords and their significance scores
+- `keywords1` is a dictionary of keywords and their significance scores in a corpus (return of `.nlp.newParser`)
--  `keywords2` is a  dictionary of keywords and their significance scores
+- `keywords2` is a dictionary of keywords and their significance scores in a corpus (return of `.nlp.newParser`)

 returns a dictionary of how much of the similarity score each token is responsible for.